Admission and registration

 - You may be eligible for financial aid.

 - An enrollment deposit of $300 is required by undergraduate summer guests before registration can be completed.
 The entire amount is applied to the tuition cost of the summer course(s).

 - For graduate workshop information, see the Graduate Studies in Education webpage.

 - General questions or comments regarding the summer semester should be directed to the Academic Services office.

 The maximum student load is five semester hours per summer session.

 Schedule changes and withdrawing from a course

 The last day to add a course is the third day of the session.
 The latest date for dropping a course or changing a registration from credit to audit (or vice versa) is the tenth day on which the class meets.
 Deadlines for evening or special courses may vary.
-Check the Registrar's Office for Advice.
+Check with Academic Services for advice.

 Tuition charges for student withdrawing from a summer course will be refunded as follows: